lexibank/tlopo/out/vol3/chapter11.md

 The POc form &ast;fiatu was first reconstructed by [Blust](../references.md#source-Blust1978b) ([1978b](../references.md#source-Blust1978b)) as an unnamed but de- scribed tree type.
 Further reflexes indicate that this is Burckella obovata, to which [Gowers](../references.md#source-Gowers1976) ([1976](../references.md#source-Gowers1976): 38) gives the English designation 'red silkwood'.
 Evidence for POc &ast;-q is provided by Sye yetu and Ura ni-yere (John Lynch, pers. comm.), where preservation of the final vowel reflects the earlier presence of &ast;-q.

-The gloss of PMP &ast;fiatuq below, 'a hard- wood tree taxon, including at least Palaquium spp.', is inferred from the glosses of Blust' s supporting data.
-Species of Burckella and Palaquium and perhaps other genera seem to have been included in a single taxon through- out Oceanic history (see the discussion associ- ated with PCP &ast;bau 'hardwood taxon' in ch.7, §4.10).
+The gloss of PMP &ast;fiatuq below, 'a hardwood tree taxon, including at least Palaquium spp.', is inferred from the glosses of Blust's supporting data.
+Species of Burckella and Palaquium and perhaps other genera seem to have been included in a single taxon throughout Oceanic history (see the discussion associated with PCP &ast;bau 'hardwood taxon' in ch.7, §4.10).

 Figure 11.8 Burckella obovata: A, tree; B, flowering shoot; C, shoot bearing fruit; D, old seed.